DalilaR/Brexit_Analysis_With_Mathematica/README.md

 Analyzing Brexit tweets
 The code is in Mathematica
 Plots are in gif format
-BrexitClusters, cleantxtBrexit, brexitTweets, FinalCleanBrexit, and cleanDataBrexit contains all the clean variables.
+To upload all the variables created for the analysis, you can upload SaveAllVariableBrexit, or each of these: BrexitClusters, cleantxtBrexit, brexitTweets, FinalCleanBrexit, and cleanDataBrexit contains all the clean variables.